-Unfortunate.
-If given one word, that’s the one we’d use to describe Sheik’s Figure Player.
+If we were given one word to describe this FP, it would be unfortunate.
 Alongside Bayonetta and R.O.B., Sheik is a contender for “worst-in-game” for many reasons.
 This is a shame because she was considered mid-tier in Super Smash Bros.
 4’s amiibo metagame.
 Simply put, if you’re looking to train a Sheik amiibo, it’s going to be tough.
 She’s going to lose a lot of games.
 In some of them, she’ll be KO’d early due to her low weight.
 In others, she’ll take too long to KO an opponent due to her concerning lack of kill power.
 Sheik’s a frustrating one, but we’re going to do our best!
 If you’d like to learn more about her metagame representation, you can find out more on her corresponding wiki page.
 Otherwise, let’s jump right into today’s training!

 Special thanks to MiDe for contributing Sheik’s training information!